Envelopes of holomorphy and extension of functions of bounded type: Introduction

 In the theory of several complex variables, where every holomorphic function is of bounded type, the envelope of holomorphy can be described in terms of the spectrum of the algebra $H(X)$ of all analytic functions on $X$.
-In the infinite dimensional setting, most of the study was done for the space of all holomorphic functions, on open subsets of Banach and more general locally convex spaces (see, for example, \cite{Mat72,Muj86,Muj87,Scho83}).
+This idea stems from Bishop, who introduced an analytic structure in the spectrum that makes it a Riemann domain \cite{Bis63}.
+In the infinite dimensional setting, most of the study was done for the space of all holomorphic functions on open subsets of Banach and more general locally convex spaces (see, for example, \cite{Mat72,Muj86,Muj87,Sch83}).
 The study of the spectrum of the algebra of holomorphic functions of bounded type on a Banach space was initiated in 1991 by Aron, Cole and Gamelin in their seminal article \cite{AroColGam91}.
-Aron, Galindo, Garc\'\i a and Maestre showed in \cite{AroGalGarMae96} that if $U$ is an open subset of a symmetrically regular Banach space then the spectrum of the algebra of bounded type analytic functions on $U$ admits an analytic structure as a Riemann domain over the bidual.
-In~\cite{DinVen04}, Dineen and Venkova extended the work in \cite{AroGalGarMae96} to the Riemann domain framework and studied some properties of the extension of bounded type functions to the spectrum.
-They were particularly interested in the question if the spectrum is a $H_b$-domain of holomorphy.
-Our approach differs from theirs but we will make use of this analytic structure throughout the article.
-Before going on with the description of this work, let us give some definitions and fix some notation.
+Recall that a Banach space $E$ is said to be (symmetrically) regular if every continuous (symmetric) linear mapping $T:E \to E'$ is weakly compact (an operator $T:E\to E'$ is symmetric if $Tx_1(x_2) = Tx_2(x_1)$ for all $x_1,x_2 \in E$).
+In \cite[Corollary 2.2]{AroGalGarMae96} Aron, Galindo, Garc\'{\i}a and Maestre gave ${M}_{b}(U)$ a structure of Riemann analytic manifold modeled on $E''$, for $U$ an open subset of a symmetrically regular space $E$.
+For the case $U=E$, ${M}_{b}(E)$ can be viewed as the disjoint union of analytic copies of $E''$, these copies being the connected components of ${M}_{b}(E)$.
+In \cite[Section 6.3]{Din99}, there is an elegant exposition of many of these results.
+The study of the spectrum of the algebra of the space of holomorphic functions of bounded type was continued in \cite{CarGarMae05}.
+The analytic structure of $M_b(X)$ for $X$ a Riemann domain over a symmetrically regular Banach space $E$ was presented by Dineen and Venkova in \cite{DinVen04}.